 This article was originally published on Brenner Brief.
 Original publish date Jun 13, 2014.
 Original author, Matt MacBradaigh.

-Liberals exploit bogus mental health talking points to push for gun control
+Liberals exploit bogus mental health talking points to push for gun control.
+Another school shooting, this time in Troutsdale, Oregon,

 CNN’s Fareed Zakaria wrote: